1pvrc/cyz50/README.md

 A lightweight, interactive command-line tool for tracking personal finances.
 Built with `pandas` to record income, expenses, and maintain a complete transaction history with real-time balance updates.
 All data persists locally in CSV format for easy analysis in Excel, Google Sheets, or any data analysis tool.

-> **Learning Note:** This project was created to practice `pandas` data manipulation, but it's fully functional for daily financial tracking!
+> **Learning Note:** This project was created to practice `pandas` data manipulation, but it's fully functional for daily financial tracking.

 Clone the repo using:
 ```bash